ReMinecraftPE/mcpe/README.md

 2. Load the sound assets into the `sound_data/` folder in the root of the project by **running the following command**:
-* `tools/grabsounds.py /path/to/the/mcpe01_canada/lib/armeabi-v7a/libminecraftpe.so`.
+* `tools/grabsounds.py /path/to/the/apk/lib/armeabi-v7a/libminecraftpe.so`.

-After that, **prepare the assets folder** from mcpe01_canada.apk.
+After that, **prepare the assets folder** from the apk.
 You will need it for the platform specific build.

 ## Building